abiantorres/autonomous-vehicles-system-simulation/README.md

 > Still in development phase.

 * 27/03/2018: A basic simulation of the PR2 robot model using a Hokuyo laser sensor.
 The graphics simulations will be launch using Blender, which is setting by default in MORSE, and the physics simulations using the Bullet library.
+* 02/04/2018: Improving the configuration of the navigation stack to get a better autonomous behavior, especially move_base node parameters.

 ## Dependencies: